AtanasKodzhamanov/Dona-Dogs/README.md

-# www.DonaDogs.com
+# DonaDogs

+## Introduction
-DonaDogs is a website developed for a Bulgarian dog shelter using the Django web framework.
-The website allows for dynamic customisation via Django's admin panel.
-It empowers the shelter to manage the site's structure by adding new sections on any page and adjusting the layout's color and positioning.
+DonaDogs is a website for the needs of a Bulgarian dog shelter, developed using Django and vanilla JS.

+This project enhances the shelter's online presence and aids in its mission to care for and rehome dogs.

+## Features
+- **Dynamic Customization**: Modify the site structure, add new sections, and adjust layout colors and positioning through Django's admin panel.
-The website supports both Bulgarian and English languages.
-Static translations are handled by Django, while dog descriptions and section content are pulled dynamically from the underlying models.
+- **Multilingual Support**: Offers content in both Bulgarian and English.
+Static translations are managed by Django, while dynamic content like dog descriptions is pulled from the underlying models.

+## Usage
+The shelter staff can effortlessly manage the website, ensuring up-to-date information and a user-friendly experience for both Bulgarian and English speakers.